iarai/weather4cast/README.md

 1. A short scientific paper with a sufficiently detailed description of your approach (4-6 pages plus references)
 2. The code and models (with their learned weights) that you used for your predictions, with explanations to reproduce it.

-We will provide you with links to upload 1 and 2.
-For the code, you will need to upload a zip folder containing all inlcuding weights.
-Ideally, your zip folder will contain:
+We will notify participants of how to provide the paper.
+For the code, you will need to submit it to a public repository like GitHub, providing a link to download the model's learned weights.
+Ideally, your repository should at least contain:
 - a) A list of **dependencies**.
 In the case of using Python, we suggest using conda/pip to generate them: `conda env export > environment.yml`.
 Make sure that your code can be executed from a fresh environment using the provided list of requirements: `conda env create -f environment.yml`.
 - b) **Code**, **models**, and a **folder with all model's weights**.
 - c) An **out-of-the-box script** to use your best model **to generate predictions**.
 The script will read the inputs for the model from a given path and region, using its test folder (like the one used for the leaderboard), and save the outputs on a given path.
 The path to the folder containing the weights to be loaded by the models can also be an argument of the script.
-We provide an example in `utils/4-inference.py`.
+We provide an example in `utils/4-inference.py` with Python.

 An example of using c) will be:
 ```